mfortin014/mvp_menu_optimizer/docs/reference/glossary.md

 ### Blue/Green Deployment
 Two production environments (“blue” live, “green” idle).
 You deploy to green, switch traffic, and keep blue as rollback.
 We generally prefer **canary** for MVP.

+### Build Once, Promote Many
+Build a single immutable artifact per commit and deploy the same artifact to each environment (staging → production) without rebuilding.
+Ensures what you tested is exactly what you run.
+See: [CI/CD Constitution](../policy/ci_cd_constitution.md).

 ### Build vs CI (Commit Types)
 **build**: build system or packaging changes. **ci**: continuous integration workflows or configuration changes.
 See: [Commits & Changelog](../policy/commits_and_changelog.md).